The Cover-Up (The Office): Plot

-Michael Scott (Steve Carell) is in good spirits due to his wildly successful relationship with Donna (Amy Pietz).
-He calls an office meeting solely to get suggestions for their next date, but the meeting participants, particularly Ryan Howard (B. J. Novak) and Kelly Kapoor (Mindy Kaling), convince him that she might be cheating on him.
-Worried, Michael hires Dwight Schrute (Rainn Wilson) to tail her to see if she spends time with anyone else.
+Michael Scott is in good spirits due to his wildly successful relationship with Donna.
+He calls an office meeting solely to get suggestions for their next date, but the meeting participants, particularly Ryan Howard and Kelly Kapoor, convince him that she might be cheating on him.
+Worried, Michael hires Dwight Schrute to tail her to see if she spends time with anyone else.
 Dwight follows Donna to her gym and attempts to seduce her.
 Donna rebukes him and calls security on him, whereby he openly admits he was sent there by Michael to keep tabs on her.
 An enraged Donna comes to the office to talk to Michael about the whole situation, and the two forgive each other and reconcile by planning a private vacation together.

-Andy Bernard (Ed Helms) receives a call from a concerned client that a Sabre printer caught fire during a routine operation.
-He becomes frustrated when Gabe Lewis (Zach Woods) fails to take his client's complaint seriously.
-Capitalizing on his fears, Darryl Philbin (Craig Robinson) pranks Andy into believing he has uncovered a conspiracy as revenge for Andy pinning one of his mistakes on the warehouse a few years prior.
-He pays Creed Bratton (Creed Bratton) to threaten him, and further convinces Andy that the conspirators intend to kill him.
+Andy Bernard receives a call from a concerned client that a Sabre printer caught fire during a routine operation.
+He becomes frustrated when Gabe Lewis fails to take his client's complaint seriously.
+Capitalizing on his fears, Darryl Philbin pranks Andy into believing he has uncovered a conspiracy as revenge for Andy pinning one of his mistakes on the warehouse a few years prior.
+He pays Creed Bratton $3 to threaten him, and further convinces Andy that the conspirators intend to kill him.
 Gabe eventually tells Andy that he consulted corporate, who confirmed that only 12 out of 400,000 printers have caught fire, and gives Andy a $5 gift card as thanks for bringing the matter to their attention.
 This assuages Andy's suspicions, but Darryl is still able to convince him that he needs to go public with proof that the printers are faulty.
 He films Andy testing the printer in normal use.
 Though Darryl intends to use the video to further embarrass Andy, the printer indeed catches fire and explodes.
 This confirms Andy's suspicions, and scares Darryl straight.

-While Donna and Michael are planning their trip, Pam Halpert (Jenna Fischer) becomes suspicious when she notices Donna wearing heart-shaped jewelry that Michael did not buy for her.
+While Donna and Michael are planning their trip, Pam Halpert becomes suspicious when she notices Donna wearing heart-shaped jewelry that Michael did not buy for her.
 She snoops around on Facebook, and finds recent pictures of Donna hugging and kissing another man.
 Pam shows Michael the pictures, and he confronts Donna with the evidence.
 Donna admits to cheating and reveals that it is Michael who is the "other guy"; the photos are of her and her husband.